 Former police detective turned insurance investigator Peter Ransket is asked to investigate a number of suicides who have all had policies with the company he works for.
 The course of his investigation dredges up memories of his sister’s suicide.
 Ransket then realises that he can see a mysterious woman who encourages each suicide to take the step.

 The Whispering is anonymous genre filler – material that is sold with a provocative title and video cover and whose life is usually spent filling out the 50c rental shelves and dead-hour programming slots on cable.
 Occasionally there is a gem or two that emerges out of this province.

 The Whispering is almost one of those but never quite makes the necessary leap.
-It is uninvolvingly directed and slow moving.
+It is directed without much involvement and is slow moving.
 To its credit, it does have the intriguing central idea of a mystery woman who is akin to some angel of suicide.
 In the middle, even though the scene is a cliché and never tied to anything else in the plot, there is an absorbing scene where Leif Garrett is hypnotised and unexpectedly returns to a past life.
 Later there is another subtly effective scene where Leif Garrett sees the mystery woman trying to tempt a grieving relative into jumping off a cliff.
 In these two scenes, director Gregory Gieras demonstrates some capacity for atmosphere, but thereafter the film lapses.
 The climactic scenes involving imminent gas explosions and a ghost girl are routinely handled.